pippinbarr/lets-play-ancient-greek-punishment-the-text-adventure/process/process-journal.md

 ## Next

 Couple of tweaks to Sisyphus and then I think it's reasonable to start writing the next one.
 Prometheus seems like a fun challenge.

+---

+# Designing Prometheus (Monday, 10 June 2019, 10:28AM)

+After my claims of comfort and ease with Inform 7 how about I try to think through how I would put together the Prometheus section?

+So the big things are

+- The player needs to be chained down to the rock.
+Clearly we can implement a system where if the player is chained then they can't do anything other than struggle and look.
+BUT how the heck do they get into the chains?
+Should it be voluntary?
+It's not in the myth, it's clearly something that is done _to_ him.
+Should stick around to help you into your chains?
+Perhaps so.

+- The eagle needs to come and go on a schedule.
+I know something about scheduling from the Charon stuff with the ferry, but the eagle would be more complex than that.
+In particular it should only start to arrive when the player is chained (fine if Charon does it as a part of his exit message).
+It should take some number of turns to get to the player (3?
+4?) then land.
+If the player thrashes it needs to hover for a couple of turns (or a random number?) then land again.
+When the liver drops to zero it should leave.

+- Need a struggle/thrash/writhe command.
+Hint those by denying all other commands by saying all you can do is x?
+Could also just allow the player to thrash when they try to do anything physical while chained?
+Like if you try to move in a direction you writhe in place instead, and it dislodges the eagle. "try writhing instead", ha ha.

+- Representing the remaining liver could be done in a couple of ways.
+It might be funny for the liver to be in your inventory, but it makes almost no sense.
+You could also look at it (with the liver being a part of the player).
+Maybe you can crane your neck and see and make a guesstimate of how much is left which will turn out to be correct.
+Could also have the "points" system be a representation of the liver in the status bar for this level.
+Makes sense too.
+Maybe bother.

+- When the liver is at zero night should fall which would mean changing the room description.
+And scheduling the eagle's return and the liver's regeneration.
+Maybe some "feelings" as the liver comes back?
+Or instantaneous?

+Okay well I guess that's actually kind of it?
+Have a go?